Food labels: a guide to reading nutrition labels

 • foods made and packaged at the point of sale.

-And remember that many healthy foods — including fresh fruit and vegetables — are among those that are not labelled.
+And remember that many healthy foods — including fresh fruit and vegetables — are among those that do not usually carry labels.